farhan-galib/conversational-ai-platform/README.md

 ## The Business Problem

-Legacy call centre operations were creating friction at every touchpoint — long hold times, fragmented agent knowledge, poor routing accuracy, and no 24/7 availability which utimately results results in declining CX and increasing customer complains.
+Legacy call centre operations were creating friction at every touchpoint — long hold times, fragmented agent knowledge, poor routing accuracy, and no 24/7 availability which utimately results in declining CX and increasing customer complains.

 | Metric | Current State | Target State |
 |--------|--------------|--------------|